Türgesh: Foundation of the Turgesh Khaganate

 Prior to independence, the Turgesh were ruled by a subordinate tutuk, later shad, of the Western Turkic Khaganate's Onoq elites.
 Turgesh leaders belonged to Duolu division and held the title chur.
 A Turgesh commander of the Talas district and the town of Balu possessed a name symbolizing some sacred relation to a divine or heavenly sphere.
 The first Turgesh Kaghan Wuzhile (Chinese transcription 烏質 Wuzhi means "black substance") was a leader of a Manichaean consortium known as yüz er "hundred men".
 He established the Turgesh Khaganate in 699.
 He had driven out the Tang protégé Böri Shad.
 In 703 he captured Suyab and set up his authority on the territory from Chach to Turfan and Beshbaliq.
 In 706 his son Saqal succeeded him.
 Both khagans had a church rank of Yuzlik according to Yuri Zuev.

 Saqal attacked the Tang city of Qiuci (Kucha) in 708 and inflicted a defeat on the Tang in 709.
 However Saqal's younger brother Zhenu rebelled and sought military support from the Qapagan Khaghan of the Second Turkic Khaganate in 708.
 Qapaghan Khagan defeated the Turgesh in 711 in the Battle of Bolchu, and killed both Saqal and Zhenu.
 The defeated Turgesh fled to Zhetysu.
 In 714 the Turgesh elected Suluk as their khagan.

+From the west the Türgesh were threatened by the conquering Arab armies, who crossed the Syr Darya (Jaxartes) several times in 714–715.
+This compelled Suluk to join battle with the Arabs, along with other Central Asian states striving to retain their independence.

 Timeline of Suluk

 In 720 Turgesh forces led by Kül-chor defeated Umayyad forces led by Sa'id ibn Abdu'l-Aziz near Samarkand.

-In 722 Suluk married the Tang Princess Jiaohe.
+In 722 Suluk married the Ashina Princess Jiaohe.

 In 724 Caliph Hisham sent a new governor to Khorasan, Muslim ibn Sa'id, with orders to crush the "Turks" once and for all, but, confronted by Suluk on the so-called "Day of Thirst", Muslim hardly managed to reach Samarkand with a handful of survivors, as the Turgesh raided freely.

 In 726 the Turgesh attacked Qiuci (Kucha).

 In 727 the Turgesh and the Tibetan Empire attacked Qiuci (Kucha).

 In 728 Suluk defeated Umayyad forces while aiding the Sogdians in their rebellion, and took Bukhara.

 In 731 the Turgesh were defeated at the Battle of the Defile by the Arabs, who suffered enormous casualties.

 In 735 the Turgesh attacked Ting Prefecture (Jimsar County).

-In the winter of 737 Suluk, along with his allies al-Harith, Gurak (a Sogdian leader) and men from Usrushana, Tashkent and the Khuttal attacked the Umayyads.
+In 737 (winter) Suluk, along with his allies al-Harith, Gurak (a Sogdian leader) and men from Usrushana, Tashkent and the Khuttal attacked the Umayyads.
 He entered Jowzjan, but was defeated by the Umayyad governor Asad at the Battle of Kharistan.